-This tool is not insulated.
-Contact with live circuits could result in severe injury or death.
+Failure to observe this warning could result in severe injury or death.

 Skin injection hazard:

 Oil under pressure easily punctures skin causing serious injury, gangrene or death.
 If you are injured by escaping oil, seek medical attention immediately.

 - Do not use fingers or hands to check for leaks. - Do not hold hose or couplers while the hydraulic system is pressurized. - Depressurize the hydraulic system before servicing.